-- The relevant experience and knowledge of the management requirements and risk mitigation involved in carrying out the proposed works; - A plan to manage quality throughout the project; - The competence to ensure that quality deliverables (photos, Competent Person reports, etc.) are released throughout the project as part of the payment applications and that these quality deliverables are aligned with milestones.
+- The relevant experience and knowledge of the management requirements and risk mitigation involved in carrying out the proposed works. - A plan to manage quality throughout the project. - The competence to ensure that quality deliverables (photos, Competent Person reports, etc.) are released throughout the project as part of the payment applications and that these quality deliverables are aligned with milestones.

 It is the responsibility of the Project Coordinator to select the BER assessor(s) and ensure that they fulfil all duties and obligations under the BER Regulations and the Code of Practice for BER assessors).
-No BER assessor should complete more than 150 BERs (Pre and post together) under any Communities application.
-See link below for BER code of practice.
+Any one BER assessor should not complete more than 150 BER's (Pre and post-works together) under any Communities application.
+The Project Coordinator must select a BER assessor who is not an employee of any of the contractors or organisations involved in the delivery of the project upgrades.